pm1381/sirish/README.md

 * **Rely on Clean Architecture**: Your project uses interfaces to decouple layers, and you want a clean way to "plug in" observability as a decorator.
 * **Need consistency**: You want to ensure that every method call in a specific service layer is traced identically across your entire team or organization.
 * **Prefer code generation over "magic"**: You prefer explicit, type-safe Go code that you can read and debug over runtime reflection or complex proxy patterns.

+---
+##  Future Considerations
+* generics and structs are not fully supported in latest version